How To Know If Someone Blocked You On iMessage? 5 Secret Hacks!

 The definition of “Explicit Content” is different for different people.
 They are all based on cultures and personal beliefs of people.
 SafeSearch allows users to navigate the internet without inadvertently encountering content that conflicts with their cultural or personal values.
 This is why the “I’m Feeling Doodly” button does not show any adult content.

 While Google SafeSearch is a valuable feature for maintaining a safe online experience, there might be instances when users need to disable it temporarily.
-For example, it might sometimes filter out legitimate content that isn’t explicit in nature.
+For example, it might sometimes filter out legitimate content that isn’t explicit.

 Here’s how to turn off SafeSearch: